zzzprojects/docs/learnentityframeworkcore.com/pages/raw-sql/index.md

  - Your SQL query must return all the properties of the entity type.
  - The column names in the result set must match the column names that properties are mapped to.
- - The SQL query can't contain related data.
+ - The SQL query cannot contain related data.
 However, in many cases, you can compose on top of the query using the `Include` operator to return related data.